← Back to Blog

 Audio sync issues are usually caused by mismatched sample rates between your audio devices.
 Set all devices to the same sample rate (44100 Hz or 48000 Hz) in Audio MIDI Setup.

-Do I need BlackHole if I use CleanShot X?
+Do I need BlackHole if I use ScreenSnap Pro?

-No. CleanShot X has built-in audio capture that works without virtual audio drivers.
-This is one of the main advantages of paid screen recording tools — they handle the audio routing internally.
+No. ScreenSnap Pro has built-in audio capture that works without virtual audio drivers.
+It handles the audio routing internally, which is one of the biggest time-savers compared to the free methods.

 Conclusion